 The process of the user storing and accessing his data and programs on the Internet instead of his computer's hard drive is called Cloud computing.
-The Cloud is just a symbolic reference of the Internet.
-Today when you sign up with any service on the internet, you have various storage space for photos and videos, Documents, etc.
+The Cloud is just a symbolic reference to the Internet.
+Today when you sign up with any service on the internet, you have various storage spaces for photos and videos, Documents, etc.

 Storing your data on loading software applications on your hard drive and running programs from your computer is called local storage and computing.
 This is good for small or individuals with limited data.

 Many of us believe that cloud computing is something that has just come in.
 However, this is not the case.
 This is a very old concept.
 In the ’50s, many organizations started using mainframe computers to process their data.
 In those times mainframe computers were huge and very expensive to purchase and maintain.
 Any company which purchased one or two machines implemented time-sharing to improve their Return on Investment (ROI).

 With time-sharing, several users could access the mainframe computer from connected stations called terminals.
 These terminals had no processing power of their own and were connected through network cards using IPX/SPX (Internet Packet Exchange/Sequential Packet Exchange) network protocol.
 This type of shared computation is the basic premise of cloud computing.